 After that, good jazz cymbals are generally dark, crispy, and have a certain dryness to them.
 Also, the best cymbals are made out of B20 bronze, so watch out for those.

-How should the cymbals sound to compliment Jazz Music?
+How should the cymbals sound to complement Jazz Music?

 What are the best brands for Jazz cymbals?